-- 1st time: Device will be confiscated until end of day, then released to parent/quardian. - 2nd time: Device will be confiscated for one week, then released to parent/quardian. - 3rd time: Device will be confiscated for one month, then released to parent/guardian. - 4th time: Device will not be returned.
+- 1st time: Device will be confiscated until end of day, then released to parent/guardian. - 2nd time: Device will be confiscated for one week, then released to parent/guardian. - 3rd time: Device will be confiscated for four weeks, then released to parent/guardian. - 4th time: Device will not be returned.